milesmcc/personal/content/posts/slicing-pi/index.md

 ### The Chudnovsky algorithm

 For our calculation of pi, we'll be focusing on the [Chudnovsky algorithm](https://en.wikipedia.org/wiki/Chudnovsky_algorithm), which the [Chudnovsky brothers](https://en.wikipedia.org/wiki/Chudnovsky_brothers) published in 1988.
-This modern algorithm is quite efficient, and was used for all the most recent world-record calculations of pi (including the 50 trillion digit record set in 2020).
+This modern algorithm is quite efficient and was used for all the most recent world-record calculations of pi (including the 50 trillion digit record set in 2020).
 We won't do anything more than a superficial overview of this algorithm, but here it is in its full glory:

 $$ {\displaystyle {\frac {1}{\pi }}=12\sum _{q=0}^{\infty }{\frac {(-1)^{q}(6q)!(545140134q+13591409)}{(3q)!(q!)^{3}\left(640320\right)^{3q+3/2}}}} $$